navattic.identify({ email: user.email })

 VSQs are their way of asking, "Can we trust you with our data and our business?"
 They are structured tools used to evaluate the security, compliance, and operational maturity of any third-party your potential client relies on.
 These questionnaires dig into everything from your data encryption methods and access controls to your incident response plans and employee security training.
 While they can feel like a roadblock in the sales cycle, a strong, fast response can actually build a ton of trust and set you apart from the competition.
 It shows you’re a professional, secure partner who takes their responsibilities seriously.
 Answering them well isn't just about checking a box; it's a critical part of the sales process that proves your value and reliability.
 Getting this step right can be the difference between closing a deal and getting stuck in a lengthy security review.

-How VSQs Manage Risk
+Using VSQs to Manage Third-Party Risk

 At its core, a VSQ is all about risk management for your potential client.
 When they partner with you, they’re also taking on any risks associated with your security posture.
 A data breach on your end could easily become a massive problem for them.
 A VSQ is more than a formality; it’s a critical pillar of their operational resilience and security.
 By asking detailed questions, they can identify potential vulnerabilities in your systems and processes before signing a contract.
 This helps them ensure that their vendors adhere to security best practices, which significantly mitigates their risk.
 For your sales team, this is an opportunity to shine by demonstrating just how secure and dependable your company is.